Skip to main content

 • Transfers independently but doing so results in a significant, negative health outcome and another person should be present to help with the task SOME of the time.

-• Transfers independently but, due to a cognitive impairment, requires a cue to initiate the transfer.
+• Due to a cognitive impairment, requires a cue to initiate the transfer.

-• Transfers independently but, due to a cognitive impairment, requires a cue to use adaptive equipment to transfer.
+• Due to a cognitive impairment, requires a cue to use adaptive equipment to transfer.

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who: